Take Action: SGO Needs Your Help on Two Important Requests

 Grassroots Talking Points (July 2025)

-SGO needs your help!
+Members of Congress need to hear from you!
 Please take action now by sending a message to your members of Congress urging them to support full and robust appropriations for gynecologic cancer research and care programs in FY 2026.
-This includes rejecting the administration’s proposed FY 2026 funding levels and preventing the reorganization of HHS agencies until Congressional and stakeholder feedback is considered.

 Support Defense Health Research for Gynecologic Cancers

-Before adjourning for the August recess, the House and Senate advanced their Fiscal Year (FY) 2026 Defense appropriations bills with approval by the full House and the Senate Appropriations Committee.
+Before the government shutdown, the House and Senate advanced their Fiscal Year (FY) 2026 Defense appropriations bills with approval by the full House and the Senate Appropriations Committee.
 Although both bills provided increases for the Congressionally Directed Medical Research Program (CDMRP), neither bill restored funding to the FY 2024 level of $1.5 million.
-SGO remains concerned that failure to restore or increase funding above that level would significantly disrupt research that spans basic biology through drug development, diagnostics, and clinical trials, including for gynecologic cancers.
+As Congress determines how to reopen the government and makes final FY 2026 funding decisions, now is the time to advocate for the restoration of funding for research that spans basic biology through drug development, diagnostics, and clinical trials, including for gynecologic cancers.
 This research improves the health of our nation’s armed services, as well as veterans, military families, and the general public.

-When Congress returns to Washington in September, they will have 28 days to finalize FY 2026 before the new fiscal year begins on October 1.
-The time is now to urge your members of Congress to provide robust funding for the CDMRP, including the Ovarian Cancer Research Program and the Peer Reviewed Cancer Research Program, which funds research on endometrial cancer.
+Act now by contacting your members of Congress!
+Please help SGO urge Congress to provide robust funding in FY 2026 for the CDMRP, including the Ovarian Cancer Research Program and the Peer Reviewed Cancer Research Program, which funds research on endometrial cancer.

 Please take action now to protect high-impact research for gynecologic cancers!